RayBB/openlibrary-docs/Git-Cheat-Sheet.md

 ### Out-of-Sync Branches

 Your master or working branch may get out-of-sync.
-In general, **do not use VSCODE or GITHUB MERGE** to resolve merge conflicts (See [Resolving rebase conflicts](#resolving-rebase-conflicts).
+In general, **do not use VSCODE or GITHUB MERGE** to resolve merge conflicts (See [Resolving rebase conflicts](#resolving-rebase-conflicts)).
 Here are some commands to run for common out-of-sync situations:

 **Master is behind upstream master**
 ![OL_Git_UnsyncedMaster](https://github.com/internetarchive/openlibrary/assets/79802377/80fe990e-72be-4eff-beb2-b4ad7f888378)